Crazyminer34/builders-void/README.md

 ## Planned Features
 - Add various settings to the void dimension, such as eternal daylight, disabling mob spawning, etc.
-- Add more feedback on various actions, such as binding a Linked Void Pearl.

 ## Commands
 The mod adds a few commands to assist in debugging and administration.
 You can see them listed below.